orcwg/cra-hub/product-definitions/input-to-draft-regulation.md

     </tr>
     <tr>
       <td>
-        18. Internet connected toys covered by Directive 2009/48/EC of the European Parliament and of the Council that have social interactive features (e.g. speaking or filming) or that have location tracking features
+        <a name="important_class_i_18" href="#important_class_i_18">18.</a> Internet connected toys covered by Directive 2009/48/EC of the European Parliament and of the Council that have social interactive features (e.g. speaking or filming) or that have location tracking features
       </td>
       <td>
         <p>